Economics with Management with business placement

 In the second year, you study five compulsory modules investigating core issues in Economics and Management, and you will be able to choose a further optional module from a selection of Economics modules, and have the opportunity to take a module from another department, which could be a foreign language.

 Placements offer the perfect opportunity for you to develop new skills, build confidence and give you the opportunity to engage with employers early in their recruitment pipeline.

-All of our degrees offer you the option of spending your third year gaining practical experience on a business placement.
-Business placements are a great way to develop your employment marketability and to engage with employers early in their recruitment pipeline.
+All of our degrees offer you the option of spending your third year gaining practical experience on a placement.
+Placement years are a great way to develop your employment marketability and to engage with employers early in their recruitment pipeline.
 A placement requires a minimum of forty weeks of work experience and the placement begins in the summer following completion of the second year, and this then becomes the third year of a four-year degree programme.
 This allows you to really explore and understand your job and to find out if the career or company is for you.